Air quality under control!

 How clean is the air you breathe?

-In addition, it gives clean air less chance of allergic reactions, skin problems and any increase in lung diseases.
+In addition, it gives clean air less chance of allergic reactions, skin problems and possible increase in lung diseases.
 Do you want to know how clean your indoor climate is?
 The solution is the Aeros plug-and-play sensor with accompanying app, developed in the Netherlands.
-To measure is to know!

 Total control over the indoor climate!